 Though the cost of living in Montreal is relatively low, taxes are among the highest in the country.
 According to the aforementioned Montreal Gazette article, a third of your paycheque might go towards income taxes alone.
 If you make up to $42,390 in taxable income in 2016, you’ll pay 16 percent provincial income tax.
 Add to that the 15 per cent in federal taxes you’ll pay in roughly the same tax bracket.
 That’s a lot of cash gone to the taxman, and that’s in the lowest tax bracket.

 What’s more, sales taxes are quite high in Montreal.
-Quebec sales tax is almost 10 percent, coupled with the five percent Goods and Services Tax (GST).
+When moving to the province of Quebec, sales tax is almost 10 percent, coupled with the five percent Goods and Services Tax (GST).
 That cheap rent might not be so cheap after all, once your taxes gobble up what you’d save.